vespa-engine/blog/_posts/2023-08-10-summer-internship-2023.md

 date: '2023-08-10'
 image: assets/2023-08-10-summer-internship-2023/the-interns.jpg
 image_credit: 'Photo generated with Stable Diffusion'
-excerpt: The epic tale of 2023's summer interns and their attempt at generating training data for information retrieval with LLMs
+excerpt: The tale of 2023's summer interns and their attempt at generating training data for information retrieval with LLMs.
 ---

-This summer, two handsome young men have revolutionized the field of information retrieval!
-Or at least they tried… Read on for the epic tale of this year’s summer interns, and see the fruits of our labor in the [embedder auto-training sample app](https://github.com/vespa-engine/sample-apps/tree/master/examples/embedder-auto-training-evaluation).
+This summer, two young men have revolutionized the field of information retrieval!
+Or at least they tried… Read on for the tale of this year’s summer interns, and see the fruits of our labor in the [embedder auto-training sample app](https://github.com/vespa-engine/sample-apps/tree/master/examples/embedder-auto-training-evaluation).

 ## Automatic Embedder Training with an LLM